inverted-ai/invertedai/docs/source/userguide.md

 The maps for each location are versioned using the standard semantic versioning scheme “major.minor.patch”, starting from “1.0.0” (or “0.1.0” if location is experimental).
 Note that different API keys may allow access to different locations.
-For a location that a given API key is allowed to access, LOCATION_INFO provides all the relevant information.
+For a location that a given API key is allowed to access, {ref}`LOCATION_INFO` provides all the relevant information.
 Please contact us with requests to include additional locations.

 ## Agent types and representations